cardanonix/pelotero-engine/README.md

 - Error Handling: Effective error handling mechanisms to ensure smooth operation.

-- Integration with ADTs: The module leverages Abstract Data Types (ADT_Input and ADT_Middle) for structured data processing.
+- Integration with ADTs: The module leverages Abstract Data Types (Input and Middle) for structured data processing.

 # Functions
 - fetchGameScheduleForDate: Fetches the game schedule for a given date.